 Step 2: Really Get to Know Your Child

-I didn’t want my kids to be like a robot and limited to learn the exact same thing as other kids just because they are the same age.
-I needed some kind of reference to assess my child’s strengths and weaknesses.
+One of my reasons for homeschooling was because I didn’t want my child labeled with a grade level like traditional school.
+Even though I didn’t want my kids to be like a robot and limited to learn the exact same thing as other kids just because they are the same age, I still needed some kind of reference and guidelines to assess my child’s strengths and weaknesses.

-I suggest you take time to find your own assessments or print these Pre-K assessment forms out.
+I suggest you either find your own assessments or print these Pre-K assessment forms out.

 After that, you should able to figure out where your child is right now academically, emotionally, and socially, and then you can start mapping out your plans to fit your child’s needs.